Quiet Biology

 Urolithin A — mitochondrial population renewal

 Urolithin A drives targeted mitochondrial clearance through the PINK1–Parkin mediated mitophagy pathway.
 The effect is selective: mitochondria that have lost membrane potential are tagged for clearance; functional mitochondria are spared.
-The net result, accumulated across cycles, is a renewal of the mitochondrial population toward higher average quality — better metabolic efficiency, reduced ROS output, improved capacity for the energy-intensive processes of autophagy and cellular repair.
+The net result, accumulated across cycles, is a renewal of the mitochondrial population toward higher average quality.
+Human evidence supports molecular signatures of improved mitochondrial and cellular health; the downstream functional consequences — better metabolic efficiency, reduced ROS output, improved capacity for autophagy and cellular repair — are the inferred consequence of those signatures rather than independently demonstrated endpoints at this stage.
 Urolithin A is deployed in the consolidation phase (Weeks 9–10) to act on the mitochondrial population that the stress phase has prepared for clearance.

 PHGG and fermented foods — microbiome architecture